List of Government Schemes to Support Startups in India

 29. National Entrepreneurship Awards (NEA): NEA recognizes and rewards exceptional startups and entrepreneurs who have significantly contributed to the entrepreneurial ecosystem.
 The awards encourage innovation, job creation, and social impact while providing recognition and visibility to deserving startups.

 30. Innovation in Science Pursuit for Inspired Research (INSPIRE): INSPIRE is an initiative by the Department of Science and Technology (DST) to attract young talent towards scientific research and innovation.
-It offers scholarships, research fellowships, and grants to students and researchers, including support for startup ventures in science and technology.
+It offers scholarships, research fellowships, and grants to students and researchers, as well as support for startup ventures in science and technology.

 Conclusion